scottgs/HPC-Cluster-Benchmarking/README.md

 For instructions on how to install MPI and set your PATH and LD_LIBRARY_PATH variables, check out [this](http://www.itp.phys.ethz.ch/education/hs12/programming_techniques/openmpi.pdf).

 ## How to compile and run MPI programs ##
 To compile your MPI C++ programs you have to use mpicxx with the same arguments as you would for g++.
-To run an MPI program called PROGRAM_NAME with N MPI processes, you would use the following command: mpirun -np N PROGRAM_NAME.
+To run a program with N MPI processes, you would use the following command: mpirun -np N /path/to/binary/of/program program_arguments_go_here.

 ## Code ##
 The source contains the following work:

 * Parallel Matrix Multiplication using MPI (C)
-* Bitonic Sort using Boost MPI (C++) -- in progress
+* Bitonic Sort using MPI (C++) -- in progress

 ## Building (CLI) ##
-* build libraries in dependencies folder (./clean.sh, ./papi.sh)
+* Build libraries in dependencies folder (./clean.sh, ./papi.sh)
+* Run the Makefiles for the respective algorithms you wish to benchmark with and then run the respective program(s).

 ## TO-DO ##
 * Create a bash script to execute the Makefiles and test scripts for each algorithm in the src/ folder.
 Alternative, may use config file and let others pick and choose which algorithms to benchmark.